 - Pepperdine University School of Law

-- Represented a regional telecom operator in a $1.3B (USD) arbitration seated in the Middle East involving a breach of the terms of an interconnection agreement against one of the world's largest mobile operators.
+- Represented a global telecom operator in institutional arbitrations involving a breach of the terms of an interconnection agreement and equal treatment against one of the world’s largest mobile operators.

 Panelist, "Third-Party Arbitration Funding," Recent Developments in Arbitration Conference, Center on Civil Justice at NYU School of Law in partnership with the Center for Transnational Litigation, Arbitration, and Commercial Law at NYU School of Law and the Center for International Commercial & Investment Arbitration at Columbia Law School, New York, New York, and Virtual, November 12, 2022